lisanna-dettwyler/nix-scheduler-hook/README.md

 - `job-scheduler`: Which job scheduler to use, currently only 'slurm' is available.
 Default: `slurm`.
 - `uid` (required): The UID of your account on the cluster.
 Tempfiles will be stored in `/run/user/<uid>/nsh/`.
 - `system`: The system type of this cluster, jobs requiring a different system will not be routed to the scheduler.
 Default: `x86_64-linux`.
+- `store-dir`: The logical remote Nix store directory.
+Only change this if you know what you're doing.
+Default: `/nix/store`.
+- `remote-store`: The store URL to be used on the remote machine.
+See: [https://nix.dev/manual/nix/latest/store/types/](https://nix.dev/manual/nix/latest/store/types/).
+Default: `auto`.

 ## Supported Job Schedulers